-Man Charged After Painting Attack At London's National Gallery
+Man Charged After Attack On Painting At London's National Gallery

 International

-Man Charged After Painting Attack At London's National Gallery
+Man Charged After Attack On Painting At London's National Gallery

 A man entered the National Gallery in London on Saturday afternoon, approached a painting by British master Thomas Gainsborough, and proceeded to attack it with a "sharp object."